coderstephen/evflow-benchmarks/README.md

 A collection of benchmarks and testing scripts for Evflow and asynchronous code techniques in general.

+## Usage
+Benchmarks are measured using [Athletic](https://github.com/polyfractal/athletic).
+You can run all benchmarks using the `./runall` script.

 ## Current observations
 Below are some current results for some of the benchmarks in this package.